me-pic/MRI_pain_effort/README.md

-# MRI_pain_effort

-:warning: Add a short description of the project (goals, analyses).
+# Neural correlates of effort perception and pain during a visuo-motor task performance

 This reposiory contains scripts used for a research project.
-All those scripts were run on preprocessed BOLD timeseries (fMRIPrep output; [fMRIPrep](https://fmriprep.org/en/stable/) version 23.2.1).
+The goal of this research project was to examine the brain activation related to experimental pain and effort perception during a visuo-motor force-matching task.
+The first level GLM was run on the preprocessed BOLD timeseries (fMRIPrep output; [fMRIPrep](https://fmriprep.org/en/stable/) version 23.2.1).
+The other analyses were run using the trial-by-trial maps obtained from the first level GLM or the suject-level maps obtained using an intermediate GLM.

 ## Quick start